This analysis of Shakeology alternatives is based on data, not opinion. I hope you like graphs.

 - 310 Shake

-As you’ll soon see, not all of these are perfectly comparable to Shakeology.
+As you’ll soon see, not all of these are a perfectly comparable Shakeology equivalent.

-However, your reasons to drink a shake may be different than ours.
-So, to help you make the most informed decision, we further analyze the data in the next section, where we’ll separate them into the following categories:
+Chances are, your reasons to drink a health shake may be different than ours.
+So, to help you make the most informed decision, we further analyze the data in the next section, separating them into the following categories.

-- Best Filling Weight Loss Shakes Like Shakeology
+Best Filling Weight Loss Shakes Like Shakeology: LYFEFuel Essentials

 Best Shakeology Alternatives by Price

-Included is a discounted price.
 Typically, supplement companies offer a 10-15% discount for customers who order on a subscription or auto-shipment.
-Even Amazon offers a small discount if you subscribe for monthly orders.
+Plus, these days (this wasn’t the case in 2021), most brands are selling on Amazon.

 Alternatives to Shakeology by Macronutrients